Victoria Wood: As Seen on TV: Cast

 Wood used a regular ensemble of actors in the series, Julie Walters, Celia Imrie and Duncan Preston, with Susie Blake and Patricia Routledge doing weekly spots.

 Julie Walters was a long-term collaborator of Wood's, although unlike Wood and Walters, their previous television series together, only Wood's name remained in the title.
 This was because in the interim, Wood was getting viewers of it turning up to her solo stand-up shows expecting to see a double act.
-This didn't stop Wood making Walters almost as prominent in this newer series.
+This did not stop Wood making Walters almost as prominent in this newer series.
 She played many two handers with Wood as well as other roles such as daytime television host Margery, a mad shoe shop lady, the elderly waitress in the Two Soups sketch, and a transsexual hairdresser.
 Most famously, she played cleaning lady Mrs. Overall in Acorn Antiques.
 She later revealed that alongside her starring role in Educating Rita, it's the part she's still recognised the most by the public for.

 Duncan Preston (who appeared in Wood's 1981 teleplay Happy Since I Met You) was cast in weekly roles.
 He had even turned down the chance to play Shakespeare and an offer of a world tour as Hotspur in Henry IV, Part One at the same time.
 Preston later said, "I was at a crossroads, and I had the choice of going straight or going off at a tangent with Victoria, I chose the latter and she changed my life".
 Most famously playing the recurring role of Clifford in Acorn Antiques, he advertised a men's bra, was "Corin Huntley" – a documentary presenter – and was the voice of the monster Crayola in Wood's parody of Doctor Who.
 Wood said of Duncan, "He hasn't been exploited properly in the show because I tend to write parts for women, which is fair enough, but it does mean that Duncan plays the bank manager or the man in the hotel.
 I don't like men's men.
 Duncan's mainly the sort of man who likes women, so you can talk to him about your ovaries, and it causes no embarrassment".
 Preston said he was cast "because I was so tall".